Dallas-College-LMIC/lodes-dataset-construction/README.md

-# LODES Dataset Construction Workflow
+# LODES Dataset Construction and Analysis
+## Developed by Dallas College LMIC

 ## Introduction

-These scripts can be used to download, unzip, and save a states entire LODES repository.
-It also has functions that facilitate the creation of a single Spatialite database which enables a user to query, aggregate, etc.
+This library contains custom scripts to prepare a SQLite database utilizing Census LEHD LODES data.
+There are Python scripts to download, unzip, and save to disk files from one or multiple states' LODES data.
+The scripts also contain functions to facilitate the creation of a Spatialite database which enables a user to query, aggregate, and analyze LODES data using SQL queries.
+There are also scripts which offer basics for connecting to the SQLite database in Python, which allows for querying and pulling data into Jupyer Notebooks or other Python-based analysis frameworks.

 ## Name
 LODES Dataset Construction Workflow